icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/Method overloading & Method overriding.md

 May throw different exceptions | Must not throw a new or broader checked exception

-+)Is-a relationship : a relationship where one class is a subclass of another class, making it a superclass
++)Is-a relationship : a relationship where one class is a subclass of another class, making it a superclass +)Covariant return type : the return types of the overriding methods will be subtypes of the return type of the overridden method